Transferring your overseas licence

 However, documents with a 'recognition' NAATI stamp cannot be accepted.

 You will need to have your photograph taken for your driver's licence.
-Your photograph will be taken at a Driver and Vehicle Services Centre or regional agent or Photo point location.
+Your photograph will be taken at a Driver and Vehicle Services Centre or regional agent or Photo Point location.
 Your signature will also need to be captured.

 If you have concerns regarding the photograph, please refer to our frequently asked questions.

-Driver's licences from Republic of Ireland
+Driver's licences from Republic of Ireland or Hong Kong

-If you hold a driver's licence issued in Afghanistan, Bangladesh, India, Indonesia, Iraq, or Pakistan you are required to obtain a Letter of Verification from your high commission, embassy or consulate regarding the authenticity of the driver's licence.
+If you hold a driver's licence issued in Afghanistan, Bangladesh, India, Indonesia, Iraq, or Pakistan you are required to obtain a Letter of Verification from your high commission, embassy or consulate validating the authenticity of the driver's licence.

 Please use the contact information below to locate the nearest consulate in your area.